unidario/elasticsearch-analyzer-bench/README.md

 # Elasticsearch Analyzer Test

-A time measurement script for elasticsearch analysers written in Python.
+A time measurement script for Elasticsearch analyzers written in Python.

 ## Use cases